· Stephen Whatley's Answer

 · Hi Karen.

-I hope this information helps and please feel free to ask any further question regarding this,or any other matter you may have regarding your landscape.
+I hope this information gets you started and please feel free to ask any more questions regarding this,or any other matter you may have about yor landscape.